 Why Is It A Threat?

-The sheer volume of people it can reach.
+Because of the sheer volume of people that bioterrorism can reach.
 It is far greater than physical or chemical attacks.
 The range is practically worldwide for certain pathogens, or at least the risk is.

-Consider agricultural bioterrorism: attacking a notable countries food manufacturing capabilities.
+Consider agricultural bioterrorism: attacking a notable country’s food manufacturing capabilities.
 This action would be a quick way to cause catastrophe on the world stage if it spreads borders.

 Even without human intervention, we’ve seen bioterror in action.
 The Spanish Flu had decimated an entire population.
 The plague wiped out double digits percentages in the old world.

-These pathogens are constantly evolving in nature, and with us acting like God we’ve created systems that can modify and evolve them to be eviscerated, or be made stronger.
+These pathogens are constantly evolving in nature, and with us acting like God we’ve created systems that can modify and evolve them to be eviscerated, or be strengthened.

 And arguably the biggest terror threat that is never talked about.